 The temple is a very old one and the structure is ancient and really impressive.
-The sanctum of the temple houses a Shgiva Linga, which is symbol of creation according to Hindu Mythology.
+The sanctum of the temple houses a Shgiva Linga, which is a symbol of creation according to Hindu Mythology.
 Other smaller rooms are there on both sides of the sanctum.
-The circular shaped canopy is supported by square pillars and is known as Nandi Mandapa.
-This structure is unique and the statue of Nandi, the divine ox, carrier of Lord Shiva is a rock cut model.
+The circular-shaped canopy is supported by square pillars and is known as Nandi Mandapa.
+This structure is unique and the statue of Nandi, the divine ox, and carrier of Lord Shiva is a rock-cut model.
 It is believed that if anybody whispers his or her wishes in the ear of Nandi, it is fulfilled.

 There are three sanctums in the temple complex.
-There are statues of Lord Rama, Laxmana and Mother Sita in the other sanctums.
-The cave lies a bit lower than the level of cave complex and the road giving it a appearance of patal or underground.
-Although the temple is a beautiful structure built by ancient architectures but it has been left unfinished due to reason.
+There are statues of Lord Rama, Laxmana, and Mother Sita in the other sanctums.
+The cave lies a bit lower than the level of the cave complex and the road giving it the appearance of patal or underground.
+Although the temple is a beautiful structure built by ancient architecture but it has been left unfinished due to reasons.
 You can see the unfinished part of the complex as you notice the circumambulation path.
-May be due to some faults of the rock the other parts of the temple are left unfinished.
+Maybe due to some faults in the rock, the other parts of the temple are left unfinished.
 The huge cave complex houses a garden and the walls of the cave have been depicted with Hindu mythological stories.

 Main attractions of the cave

 The temple itself is attractive with its unique features and is the best place to visit in Pune.
 It is something that would provide the metropolitan people a break from the hazardous regular life.
-The walls speaking stories of ancient mythology, the jarring electric lights, the enchanting environment altogether makes it exclusive.
+The walls speaking stories of ancient mythology, and the jarring electric lights, and the enchanting environment altogether make it exclusive.
 Major attractions are:

-- exceptional structure of the rock cut cave
+- the exceptional structure of the rock-cut cave

 - The unique sound of the hanging temple bell